Skip to Content

 • Type of Trail: Out and back

-Dan and I spent an evening here photographing the amazing reelection in the creek and then the milky way as it got dark.
+Dan and I spent an evening here, photographing the amazing reflection in the creek and then the Milky Way as it got dark.
 The only other people around were, you guessed it, photographers!
-We love this spot so much we actually include it in our list of the most Instagrammable places in and around Banff.
+We love this spot so much that we actually include it in our list of the most Instagrammable places in and around Banff.

 But I don’t think you need to be a photographer to enjoy this easy trail and incredible viewpoint.

 Since this isn’t an official trail, you won’t find signs or maps.
 However, it is really easy to find yourself if you follow my directions.
-Park at the off-leash dog park just on the edge of Canmore.
-From here, cross the road and go under the train bridge.
-Follow the creek (keeping to your right) and you’ll find a well-trafficked trail into the forest.
-Hike here for about 5 minutes until you come to a creek.
+We parked at the off-leash dog park just on the edge of Canmore, and from here, we crossed the road and went under the train bridge.
+Following the creek (keeping it to our right) we followed a well-trafficked trail into the forest.

 You’ll know you’re in the right place when you have an incredible view of the Three Sisters in front of the creek.
 It’s a beautiful spot and one of the few hikes in Canmore that not many people know about.